 What’s more, it is used not only by small business owners, bloggers and people in the web development ecosystem, but also by some of the biggest celebrities and brands out there.
 Though, I’m not entirely sure Beyonce is actually aware that she has WordPress running her site, but I digress!
 Back on topic:

-We all know what WordPress is capable of today.
+Anyone who has tried setting up a WordPress site knows very well what the platform is capable of nowadays.
 But what about those early versions?
 Do you even know what WordPress 0.7 used to look like?
 Or, when WordPress actually started looking like the WordPress we know now?

 Let’s answer these questions today.
 Here’s a rundown through all of the major versions of WordPress to see how the WordPress UI has been evolving over the years.